-We often find a few Red-headed Woodpeckers on the ridges; their numbers explode dramatically in years with good acorn crops.
-They are among the most dashing of their dashing clan, are common breeders and often common winterers in the woodlands of eastern Nebraska.
+We often find a few Red-headed Woodpeckers on the ridges above the river; their numbers explode dramatically in years with good acorn crops.
+Among the most dashing of their dashing clan, these noisy woodpeckers are common breeders and often common winterers in the woodlands of eastern Nebraska.
 If any notable rarities are present within an hour or so of Omaha, we will leave the Missouri Valley to have a look.

-After lunch, we will make the three-hour drive west to Kearney, arriving in time for an early supper and our first experience with the Sandhill Cranes as they mass to roost on the Platte River.
+After lunch, we will make the three-hour drive west to Kearney, arriving in time for an early supper and our first experience with the Sandhill Cranes as they mass to roost on the nearby Platte River.